Mthegamer/cordova-template/README.md

 Improvements for some distant future
 ====================================
-- The scripts are known to work under osx and linux, windows / cygwin may not work properly.
+- make nice demo app that shows all provided capabilities and sample code
+- extend documentation so that beginners have at least a clue what's happening and where to turn the screws for changes
+- The whole half-bakedness of this project can be improved
 - The scripts contain lots of stuff that could be parameterized and improved.
-- The whole half-bakedness of this project can be improved
+- provide scripts for other target platforms (Tizen, Windows Mobile,...)
+- scripts for other build platforms (Windows, what else?)